-The package contains a port for Dart language of spherical geodesy tools,
+The package has also a set of spherical geodesy tools, also ported from the

 Movable Type Scripts